Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Objects with finite arithmetic tannakian groups on abelian varieties

 \begin{proof} Let $P$ be an object of $\braket{M}^{\arith}$ which is a faithful representation of the finite component group $C=\garith{M}/\bfG$.
 Its tannakian group is isomorphic to~$C$, and hence the object~$P$ is punctual by Theorem~\ref{th-finite-ab-1}.
 The points appearing in the decomposition of~$P$ generate a finite subgroup~$B$ of~$A(\bar{k})$, and each skyscraper sheaf for $x\in B$ corresponds to a character~$\chi_x$ of~$\garith{M}$ trivial on~$\bfG$.

-By a simple application of Frobenius reciprocity, a representation~$\rho$ of $\garith{M}$ restricts to an irreducible representation of~$\bfG$ unless there exists $x\in C$ such that $\rho\otimes\chi_x$ is isomorphic to~$\rho$.
-In terms of perverse sheaves on~$A$, this condition (for the standard representation) means that $M*\delta_x$ is isomorphic to~$M$, and implies therefore that~$S+x=S$.
-This establishes the corollary. \end{proof}
+By a simple application of Frobenius reciprocity, a representation~$\rho$ of $\garith{M}$ restricts to an irreducible representation of~$\bfG$ unless there exists $x\in C$ such that $x\not=e$ and $\rho\otimes\chi_x$ is isomorphic to~$\rho$.
+In terms of perverse sheaves on~$A$, this condition (for the standard representation) means that $M*\delta_x$ is isomorphic to~$M$, which is the first assertion.
+Since it also implies that~$S+x=S$, this concludes the proof. \end{proof}

-\begin{remark} As proved by Katz in the case of $\Gg_m$, one may expect that the conclusion of the proposition extends to objects with finite \emph{geometric} tannakian group (see~\cite[Th.\,6.4]{mellin}).
-We do not know how to prove this in general, but we will prove a weaker statement in Section~\ref{ssec-finite-ab} which turns out to be sufficient for many applications, including those of Section~\ref{sec-jacobian}. \end{remark}
+\begin{corollary} Let~$A$ be an abelian variety over~$k$.
+Let $M$ be a non-zero arithmetically semisimple perverse sheaf of weight zero in $\Ppintarith(A)$.
+If $M$ is quasi-unipotent, for instance if the group $\garith{M}$ is finite, then~$\ggeo{M}$ is a finite abelian group which is naturally isomorphic to the dual of the subgroup of $A(\bar k)$ generated by the support of $M$. \end{corollary}

+\begin{proof} By Theorem~\ref{th-finite-ab-1}, the object~$M$ is punctual.
+If~$F$ denotes its support, we have an isomorphism